frklan/DodgeTheCreeps-cpp/README.md

 # Dode the Creeps

-Second attempt at following "Your first game" tutorial over at [Godot Docs](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/your_first_game.html).
-All source code converted into C++.
+My second attempt at following "Your first game" tutorial over at [Godot Docs](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/your_first_game.html).
+All source code converted to C++.

-As I stated in my [first attemt](https://github.com/frklan/DodgeTheCreeps) at following the tutorial, I'd like to code in C++.
-Not that C++ is better, just that I do like it and want to practise.
+In my [first attemt](https://github.com/frklan/DodgeTheCreeps) following the tutorial, I used the GDScript; Since I prefer C++, I've converted the game to C++.
+Overall the C++ interface works very good, althou it's a bit annoying the the engine does not support try..catch, smart pointers and other "modern" additions to the language.
+The Godot documentation could also be improved wtih regards to C++.

+While, I'll continue to use C++ with Godot, it's most probably quite stupid to write a full game in C++; GDScript takes care of lot of stuff for you that you'll have to do manually in C++ and It's much quicker to code in.
+Still I prefer C++..

 ## Compiling